liuzey/EECS738_Project4/README.md

 * For previous possible rewards, it is decayed by 30% ,that is gamma=0.7.

 ### Policy Iteration
+* The values of each cell is based on the conditional expectations of rewards based on current situation and decayed expectations of possible previous values.
 * The training process converges when the parameter change between two iterations is smaller than 0.01.
 * Final route is \[1, 1] -> \[1, 0] -> \[0, 0] -> \[1, 0] -> \[2, 0] -> \[3, 0] -> \[4, 0] -> \[5, 0] -> \[6, 0] -> \[6, 1] -> \[6, 2] -> \[6, 3] -> \[7, 3] -> \[8, 3] -> \[9, 3] -> \[9, 4] -> \[9, 5] -> \[9, 6] -> \[9, 7] -> \[8, 7] -> \[7, 7] -> \[6, 7] -> \[6, 8] -> \[7, 8] -> \[7, 9] -> \[6, 9] -> \[6, 8] -> \[6, 7] -> \[5, 7] -> \[5, 6] -> \[4, 6] -> \[4, 5]